turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 Numbered steps with guidelines:
 ```
-Test the implementation for [resource type] by querying resources and validating column data.
+Your goal is to test the implementation for <resource_type> in Steampipe by querying resources and validating column data.

+Please follow these steps to complete the task:

 1. Execute `select * from [table_name]` and validate:
   - All columns return expected data based on the resource properties.